NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual/traces/index.md

     return span_processor
 ```

-For debugging purposes, we'll instantiate a `ConsoleSpanExporter` to output spans to the local console.
+For debugging purposes, we'll instantiate a `ConsoleSpanExporter` to write spans to the local console.
-Next, we have to create a `SpanProcessor` to push generated spans to the SpanExporter.
+Next, we have to create a `SpanProcessor` that sits at the end of our pipeline.
+Its main responsibility is to push spans to one (or more) `SpanExporter`.
 Here, we can choose between two categories:
 - synchronous (i.e. [SimpleSpanProcessor](https://opentelemetry-python.readthedocs.io/en/latest/sdk/trace.export.html#opentelemetry.sdk.trace.export.SimpleSpanProcessor))
     - blocks the program execution to forward spans as soon as they are generated